G-Core/product-documentation/documentation/account-settings/billing/tax-location.md

 If your business has a registered VAT ID and you want to remove tax charges from your invoice, please contact us via chat or email at [support@gcore.com](mailto:support@gcore.com).

-## What if I change my tax location in the mid-month?
+## What if I change my tax location?

 If your tax rate changes during the billing month, we recalculate the expenses to reflect the new rate consistently across the entire invoice.
 We don’t adjust your invoice if the tax rate remains the same.